McFarJ/json-proxy/README.md

 		...
 	});

 However because of CORS you might not be able to access the API this way.
 If the API does not offer JSONP you can use this proxy to bypass the CORS issue.
-To use this proxy you have to change you request to look like this.
+To use this proxy you have to change your request to look like this.

 	$.ajax({
 		url: 'http://proxy.hackeryou.com',